-In 1701, seven years after Mary's death, King William County was named after William,7 who was sole ruler of England during the eight years in which he survived his wife.
+In 1701, seven years after Mary’s death, King William County was named after William,2Williamsburg was named in honor of King William, and the streets were to have been laid out in the shape of a W, but this plan was only partly carried out. who was sole ruler of England during the eight years in which he survived his wife.
 Although William was a prince of Holland, he was grandson of Charles I of England through his mother Mary, who was the oldest daughter of that king.
 His wife Mary was his first cousin, for she also was a grandchild of Charles I. Thus in William and Mary the line of Stuarts was indirectly represented on the English throne.

 The above explanation of Orange County’s name is original with me, and I adopted it even before I knew that a county in North Carolina was named in honor of the House of Orange.
 The historian John Fiske, as I learned in 1900, says without qualification, that Orange County is named after the House of Orange.

 Two historians of Virginia give a different explanation bf how the county got its name.
-Martin's "Gazetteer of Virginia"8 states that Orange county derived its name from the color of the soil in the mountainous portion of the county.
-Howe's "History of Virginia,"9 which bought the copyright to Martin's book, follows Martin in saying that the county was named from the color of the soil.
+Martin’s “Gazetteer of Virginia”3P.
+253. states that Orange county derived its name from the color of the soil in the mountainous portion of the county.
+Howe’s “History of Virginia,”4P.
+417. which bought the copyright to Martin’s book, follows Martin in saying that the county was named from the color of the soil.

 A number of considerations, besides the authority of Mr. Fiske, strengthen my belief that Orange County was named in compliment to Prince William of Orange.